frostebite/elastic-git-storage/README.md

   space by deleting a specific project, in the latter case you can save space if you have common files between projects (they'll have the same hash)

+## Extended features

-### Advanced
+### Multiple storage locations

-* You can provide multiple folder paths separated by semicolons in the configuration argument; each location will be searched in order until the object is found.
+Provide several folder paths separated by semicolons in the configuration argument.
+Each location is searched in order until the object is found.

+### Scripted transfers
-* Prefix an entry with `|` to execute a shell script instead of using a directory.
-The script is given environment variables such as `OID` and `DEST` (for pulls) or `FROM` (for pushes) so you can implement custom transfer behaviour and priority ordering.
+Prefix a location with `|` to run a shell script instead of using a directory.
+The script receives environment variables such as `OID`, `DEST` (for pulls) and `FROM` (for pushes), allowing custom transfer logic and prioritisation.

+### Transparent compression
-* Objects stored as `.zip` or `.lz4` files will be transparently decompressed on download.
+Objects stored as `.zip` or `.lz4` files are automatically decompressed on download.

+### rclone integration
-* Paths prefixed with an [rclone](https://rclone.org) alias (e.g. `remote:path`)
-  are resolved via `rclone` so objects can be uploaded to or downloaded from any rclone-supported backend.
+Paths prefixed with an [rclone](https://rclone.org) alias (e.g. `remote:path`) are resolved via `rclone`, enabling uploads to or downloads from any backend that rclone supports.

+### Mirroring to a main LFS server
-* Use the `--pullmain` flag to fall back to the standard LFS server for downloads.
+Use the `--pullmain` flag to fall back to the standard LFS server for downloads.
 Combine with `--pushmain` to mirror uploads there too.
 The older `--useaction` flag still enables both for backwards compatibility.

+### Separate upload destinations
-* Override the upload location separately from downloads with the `--pushdir` flag, which may point to another folder or rclone remote.
+Override the upload location separately from downloads with the `--pushdir` flag, which may point to another folder or rclone remote.

+### Git configuration
-* Base directories and main-remote options may also be configured via git config keys `lfs.folderstore.pull`, `lfs.folderstore.push`, `lfs.folderstore.pullmain` and `lfs.folderstore.pushmain` which can be set globally or per-repo.
+Base directories and main-remote options may also be configured via git config keys `lfs.folderstore.pull`, `lfs.folderstore.push`, `lfs.folderstore.pullmain` and `lfs.folderstore.pushmain` which can be set globally or per-repo.

 ## License (MIT)